 6. Explore Darwin’s Street Art

-Driving through the Darwin CBD on my recent visit, I was surprised to spot many large murals on the side of buildings, that I didn’t remember from previous visits.
-The murals are the result of the Darwin Street Art Festival, which has run every year between 2017 and 2020.
+Driving through the Darwin CBD on my visit in 2021, I was surprised to spot many large murals on the side of buildings, that I didn’t remember from previous visits.
+The murals are the result of the Darwin Street Art Festival, which has run every year since 2017.

-Are Dogs Allowed to Visit Markets in Darwin?
+Are Dogs Allowed at the Markets in Darwin?

 Darwin is renown for its outdoor markets, especially the Mindil Beach Sunset Markets, which runs every Thursday and Sunday evening over the dry season, between April and October.
 However, the markets aren’t a dog-friendly option to visit.
 Dogs are specifically prohibited from visiting any of Darwin’s markets.